10 Baking Tips Straight Out of Amish Country

 Always Make More than You Think You’ll Need

 Amish community dinners have to feed as many as 600 people, so people are accustomed to making food in large quantities.
 But even when they’re just cooking for immediate family, Amish bakers typically double the recipe.
-Pies or cakes are such delicious delicacies that they get eaten quickly—and, like many of us, the Amish enjoy snacking on cookies after church service on Sundays—so they make extra batches to eat throughout the week.
+Pies or cakes are such delicious delicacies that they get eaten quickly—and, like many, the Amish enjoy snacking on cookies after church service on Sundays—so they make extra batches to eat throughout the week.
 Check out these traditional Amish recipes that you’ll definitely want to try.

 Brush the Top of Your Bread with Butter

-Making friendship bread, a treat synonymous with Amish baking, can be tedious.
+Making Amish friendship bread, a treat synonymous with Amish baking, can be tedious.
 Noted for its incredibly moist texture, it takes an entire week to make, with specific instructions detailed for each day.
 This bread is a classic example of an Amish Christmas dish.
 If you can’t imagine devoting this kind of time to bread, there’s a trick to giving other homemade breads an Amish flavor: Brush melted butter across the top before baking.
 This will make the bread softer and give it a golden appearance and crispy crunch.
 By the way, here’s what makes Amish butter so special.

 Terrified to make bread at home?
 These non-scary bread recipes are easy enough for anyone to bake!

 Break up the Brown Sugar

 While rock-solid brown sugar might seem inevitable, the Amish found an easy way to make it soft again.
-Place a small piece of bread or apple in the bag with the sugar and leave alone for a little while.
+Place a small piece of bread or apple in the bag with the sugar and leave it alone for a little while.
 When you come back, the sugar will be soft again.
 Here are some of our favorite homemade bread recipes.

 Add a Little Spice